Holger Meins: As a revolutionary

 Meins became an important member of the RAF and was seen as a leading figure.
-He was very involved in the group's clandestine work, for instance hiring a metal sculptor to design a grenade casing and bomb mould designed which could be placed under a woman's dress, giving the impression that she was pregnant, telling the sculptor that it was a prop for a film project.
+He was very involved in the group's clandestine work, for instance hiring a metal sculptor to design a grenade casing and bomb mould designed to be placed under a woman's dress, giving the impression that she was pregnant, telling the sculptor that it was a prop for a film project.

 On 1 June 1972, Meins and Andreas Baader, along with Jan-Carl Raspe, went to check on a storage garage in Frankfurt where they were storing explosives.
 The police had been surveilling the garage after a tip from a local resident.
 Meins and Baader entered the garage and were immediately surrounded.
 The police blocked the exit of the garage and fired tear gas grenades into the garage via a back window.
 Baader threw the tear gas back out.
 The stand-off did not last long after Baader was severely wounded when shot in the hip; Meins surrendered soon after.
 All three men were arrested.

 In prison, Meins and the other RAF prisoners launched several hunger strikes to protest the conditions of their imprisonment.

 As the hunger strike entered its seventh week, 32 activists from "anti-torture committees" from across the country occupied the Amnesty International headquarters in Hamburg to protest against prison conditions.
 The police cleared the office but did not take any personal details.
 Much later it became clear that around half of the activists later joined the RAF.
-Including Wolfgang Grams, who was later shot by GSG 9.
+This included Wolfgang Grams, who was later shot by GSG 9.

 Meins died by starvation on hunger strike, on 9 November 1974.
 Although Meins was 1.83 meters (6'0") tall, he weighed only 39 kg (86 lbs) at the time of his death.